 Speak to Gladys and tell her Relle sent you.

-Gladys@asalitoursandsafaris.com almost 6 years agoAnswered by relle via WorldNomads.com
+Gladys@asalitoursandsafaris.com over 6 years agoAnswered by relle via WorldNomads.com

 The best guide ever is Godlisten Moshi.
 He's experienced, knowledgeable and an all around super nice guy.

 It's not just me who thinks he's a wonderful guide.
 Check out all the wonderful comments people say about him on tripadvisor.com.
-Plus he's Tanzanian so you can feel good knowing your $$ is supporting the local community there. about 5 years agoAnswered by Lynne via WorldNomads.com
+Plus he's Tanzanian so you can feel good knowing your $$ is supporting the local community there. almost 6 years agoAnswered by Lynne via WorldNomads.com

 I have been to tanzania for a trek and safari and then went back to live with a family for two months (I became good friends with my trek guide and lived with his wife and children).
 He arranges tours, safaris and treks as well, speaks Kiswahili and English and is a wonderful person.